Click here for a printable PDF

-For a printable PDF of the Summer Workforce Development and Community Education course book, please click here.
+of the Summer Workforce Development and Community Education course book.

-This course is an introduction to cake frosting and decorating.
-Topics covered will include techniques for cake/cupcake frosting and decorating, beginning buttercream decorations, and beginning fondant decorations.
+This course provides an introduction to cake frosting and decorating.
+Topics covered include techniques for cake/cupcake frosting and decorating, beginning buttercream decorations, and beginning fondant decorations.
 In addition, various types of frostings and general tips on baking, cake design and creativity will be covered.
-The big finish will be a cake of your own design that will be sure to impress all of your party guests.
-Materials Fee: Additional materials will cost approximately $100.
+Materials Fee: Additional materials will cost $120 to be collected at the first class.
 This course is taught by Kate Crandall, owner of Kate’s Kakes, LLC, an all-scratch bakery established in 2003.
-Click here
+Click here to register.

 12:45 - 4:00 p.m.